ljubomir-micic/ljubomir-micic/README.md

 - 👋 Hello, I’m Ljubomir
 - 👀 I’m interested in programming
-- - 🌱 I’m currently learning Swift, C, C++, C#, Java, HTML, Java Script, SQL
+- 🌱 I’m currently learning Swift, C, C++, C#, Java, HTML, Java Script, SQL
-// MARK: To add something later
-- 📫 How to reach me ...
+- 📫 How to reach me ... // MARK: To add something later

 <!---
 MiLjubomir/MiLjubomir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.